South African Border War: Internal opposition to South African rule

 SWAPO leaders soon went abroad to mobilise support for their goals within the international community and newly independent African states in particular.
-The movement scored a major diplomatic success when it was recognised by Tanzania and allowed to open an office in Dar es Salaam.
+The movement scored a major diplomatic success when it was recognised by Tanganyika and allowed to open an office in Dar es Salaam.
 SWAPO's first manifesto, released in July 1960, was remarkably similar to SWANU's.
 Both advocated the abolition of colonialism and all forms of racialism, the promotion of Pan-Africanism, and called for the "economic, social, and cultural advancement" of South West Africans.
 However, SWAPO went a step further by demanding immediate independence under black majority rule, to be granted at a date no later than 1963.
 The SWAPO manifesto also promised universal suffrage, sweeping welfare programmes, free healthcare, free public education, the nationalisation of all major industry, and the forcible redistribution of foreign-owned land "in accordance with African communal ownership principles".

-Compared to SWANU, SWAPO's potential for wielding political influence within South West Africa was limited, and it was likelier to accept armed insurrection as the primary means of achieving its goals accordingly.
+Compared to SWANU, SWAPO's potential for wielding political influence within South West Africa was limited, and it was accordingly likelier to accept armed insurrection as the primary means of achieving its goals.
 SWAPO leaders also argued that a decision to take up arms against the South Africans would demonstrate their superior commitment to the nationalist cause.
-This would also distinguish SWAPO from SWANU in the eyes of international supporters as the genuine vanguard of the Namibian independence struggle, and the legitimate recipient of any material assistance that was forthcoming.
+They believed that this would distinguish SWAPO from SWANU in the eyes of international supporters as the genuine vanguard of the Namibian independence struggle, and the legitimate recipient of any material assistance that was forthcoming.

 Modelled after Umkhonto we Sizwe, the armed wing of the African National Congress, the South West African Liberation Army (SWALA) was formed by SWAPO in 1962.
 The first seven SWALA recruits were sent from Dar es Salaam to Egypt and the Soviet Union, where they received military instruction.
-Upon their return they began training guerrillas at a makeshift camp established for housing South West African refugees in Kongwa, Tanzania.
+Upon their return, they began training guerrillas at a makeshift camp established for housing South West African refugees in Kongwa, Tanzania.